 The Tuileries can be found sandwiched between the ever-so-famous rue de Rivoli and the sweeping river Seine.
 Shaped like a long rectangle, on one end of the gardens you’ll find Place de la Concorde (which was where many a famous executions took place during the French Revolution) and the Louvre Museum (which is the largest art museum in the world).

 One of the prettiest times of the year to visit is during the autumn when the fall leaves change colour and the days are fresh and crisp, meaning that you’ll want to do nothing more than grab a chocolat chaud to go (I highly recommend the Lindt hot chocolate) and sit on one of the little green chairs which are scattered across the park.
+In the early summer, lavender blooms in parts of the park, reminiscent of Provence.

 Visitors should note that all the grass areas of the Tuileries are off-limits to the public (how else do you think they keep the lawns looking so fresh and healthy?!), though picnics are, of course, allowed on the benches and chairs which are found throughout the gardens.
 You’re allowed to move the chairs about!